 Different situations might call for different types of insurance.
 For example, members of the military may find coverage at companies that cater specifically to those in the armed forces, whereas military spouses might opt for a supplemental policy.

 How much life insurance you need varies from family to family.
 Some experts swear by the income replacement method of calculating coverage.
-With this model, you multiply your income by 5 to 10 to get an estimate of your coverage goal.
+With this model, you multiply your annual income by 10 to get an estimate of your coverage goal.

-Other financial pros recommend a little more nuance.
+Some financial professionals may recommend a little more nuance.
 The “analyze your needs” school of thought suggests calculating your debts (including mortgage), how much you want to contribute toward college costs and the gap between your spouse’s income and household expenses, among other factors.

-Your current finances, your plans for your kids’ future and your personal peace of mind are all important factors to consider when you’re deciding what coverage feels right.
+Your current finances, your plans for your kids’ future and your personal peace of mind are all important factors to consider that may help you decide what coverage feels right.

 Next up is how long you want to have that coverage in effect (if you’re considering a term life policy).
 The rule of thumb is to think about how long it will take to reach major goals.
-If your kids are little, a 20-year term might be best to cover you through their college years.
-Parents expecting to retire in 15 years or whose kids are already in middle school may be better off with a 15-year or even a 10-year term policy.
+If your kids are little, a 20-year term might cover you through their college years.
+Parents expecting to retire in 15 years or whose kids are already in middle school may decide that they are best served by a 15-year or even a 10-year term policy.

 Nothing changes your body like pregnancy.
 Considering that your health (including weight) plays a role in how much you’ll pay for life insurance, you might wonder if you should even apply at all while you’re expecting.

-In most cases, if you’re having a healthy pregnancy, you could still qualify for the same rates you’d get if you weren’t pregnant.
+In some cases, if you’re having a healthy pregnancy, you might still qualify for the same rates you’d get if you weren’t pregnant.
 Weight matters in your application, but underwriters generally consider your weight from before, during and after pregnancy to get a more complete picture.
-Certain postpartum health challenges (e.g., clinically mild PPD) might also have little effect on your rates.

 If you’re having a more challenging or complicated pregnancy and dealing with health issues like gestational diabetes or preeclampsia, the insurance provider might put your application on hold to see if the condition resolves after you give birth.